 Instructions

 1. Start by peeling the garlic cloves.
-You can crush them slightly or cut them in half, which will release more beneficial compounds and speed up fermentation.
+You can crush them slightly or cut them in half, which will release more allicin and speed up fermentation.

 2. Place the garlic cloves in a clean pint jar, filling the jar about halfway.